jgoffin/triathlon/README.md

 3) Designed a flask application that allows for users to input their own variables (age, gender, bike time, run time, etc.), and get back a predicted swim time. (<a href="app.py">app.py</a>)

 4) Deployed web-app to AWS ec2 on a Docker container: http://ec2-34-216-76-122.us-west-2.compute.amazonaws.com/

+Feel free to reach out with questions or feedback!